rcrowther/django-taxonomy/README.md

 ## EndNote
 ### The evironment
 The Django system presents substancial difficulties to anyone implementing structures like this.
-The builtin admin may be customisable, but it's great blob of code is hard to extend.
-Then there is the issue of the ORM and foreign keys, about which you can say nothing, or write a book.
-Finally, though that would be unusual, Python has no support and there is no presentation logic.
-The only functionality on the coder's side is Django's model building, and hackability.
+There is the issue of the ORM and foreign keys, about which you can say nothing, or write a book.
+Form-building seems flexible, but you can't pin partials together, nor integrate with Admin.
+And admin may be customisable, but it's a blob of code and can not be extended.
+The only functionality on the coder's side is Django's model building, and Python hackability.
 It's clear other projects have wrestled with these issues.
 I'm just working as I can to make something usable.

 ### Straight vs. MPTT etc. implementation
 Django-taxonomy uses direct links between its tree nodes.
 This is fundamentally different to an MPTT structure, which links tree nodes as a list, or a path structure.
 It's something like the difference between an array and a linked list.
 They both present a similar API, but the underlying implementation is different.
 There are advantages to both.
 An MPTT structure is excellent at gathering data from multiple categories, say 'cars' and all sub-categories.
 It is also capable of ordering it's categories and references exactly.
 Whereas the straight structure is poor at this, and I have not implemented either functionality.
 But the straight structure is simple to create and maintain, and good at displaying the categories themselves.